Skip to main content

 Preventable Events

 It's common to prevent certain events in an application.
-You must enable the cancelable flag to make the event preventable.
+You must configure the cancelable setting in the @event decorator to make the event preventable.

-Sometimes, you may also need to update (or revert) the component's state when an event is prevented by the consuming side.
-To determine if an event was prevented, check the return value of the fireEvent method.
+You most likely will need to update (or revert) the component's state when an event is prevented by the consuming side.
+To determine if an event was prevented, check the return value of the fireDecoratorEvent method.
 It returns false if the event was cancelled (preventDefault was called) and true otherwise:

 class Switch extends UI5Element {